-This warm Brussels sprout salad is made with roasted butternut squash, fresh pomegranate and toasted pumpkin seeds.
-Perfect as a winter side dish!
+This warm winter salad is made with crispy Brussels sprouts, roasted butternut squash, and fresh pomegranate.
+Perfect as a holiday side dish!

 None of us like Brussels sprouts growing up, do we?
 They were my least favourite vegetable as a kid and I remember doing almost anything to avoid eating them.